Can I return my trap if I don’t catch anything?

 Or contact our trapping team directly via email email@example.com

-While we understand your frustration, we stand by behind our device as to say it will trigger in all conditions, is certified humane, toxin-free and can withstand -15° to 45° C temperatures.
+While we understand your frustration, we stand by behind our device as to say it will trigger in all conditions, is quick kill, toxin-free and can withstand -15° to 45° C temperatures.

 No-Hassle Return Process